 The UC Davis Benefits Office sponsors several financial planning workshops, presented by Fidelity Retirement Services.
 The topics most applicable to those within five years of retirement are “Shifting from Saving to Spending” and “Establishing and Maintaining an Estate Plan.”
 Additional workshop topics for employees at any stage of their career include “the UC Retirement Savings Program," “Building a Portfolio,” “Preparing Savings for Retirement,” and others.
 Visit UC's Focus on Your Future website for the most up-to-date course offerings and descriptions and for schedules for the Davis and Sacramento campuses.

-“Transitioning to Retirement,” is a five-part series of workshops held scheduled for winter quarter.
-Separate sessions for staff and faculty/academics encompass several different aspects of retirement planning, including:
+“Transitioning to Retirement,” is a four-part series of workshops held scheduled for winter quarter.
+Separate sessions for staff and faculty/academics encompass several different aspects of retirement planning.
+Schedule below:

-- Retiree health benefits and Social Security—the Retiree health benefits session in this workshop is similar to the “Health Insurance After You Retire” class below.
+- January 23, 2015: Retiree health benefits and Social Security—the Retiree health benefits session in this workshop is similar to the “Health Insurance After You Retire” class above.

-- Planning the Next Chapter/Life After Retirement (additionally Emeriti Involvement for Faculty/Academics)
+- February 6, 2015: Work/life transitions (additionally Emeriti Involvement for Faculty/Academics)

 The Retiree Center’s primary mission is to help retirees continue their connection to the university and to provide retirement information to the UC Davis community.
 When planning for retirement, please visit this website often.
 It contains many useful resources, including frequently-asked questions, retirement planning information, details about retiree benefits and discounts, and links to campus departments and community agencies that serve retirees.